rochus-keller/Oberon/README.md

 Alternatively you can open ObxIde2.pro or any other included .pro file using QtCreator and build it there.

+## Collaboration

+The author is not ready yet for collaboration or to accept pull requests.

 ## Support
 If you need support or would like to post issues or feature requests please use the Github issue list at https://github.com/rochus-keller/Oberon/issues or send an email to the author.